 \$ACL The value must be an access control list.
-DACL The value must be an access control list.

 \$DATETIME The value must be an absolute time or a combination time.

 DCL converts truncated time values, combination time values, and keywords for time values (such as TODAY) to absolute time format.
 DCL fills blank date fields from the current system date and fills omitted time fields with zeros.